 This is the public website of Julie M. Still, librarian, researcher, historian, reader, writer, and speaker.
 Good, bad or in between, the opinions expressed here are solely my own.

-Pending: 1 article revised and resubmitted additional revisions requested; 1 book chapter forthcoming, abstract accepted for a book chapter
+Pending: 1 article revised and resubmitted; 1 book chapter forthcoming, abstract accepted for a book chapter, proposal for a conference paper accepted

 Presentation: “Marketing Kodak’s Bicycle Cameras,” Economic History and Business Society 5/18/2021 [virtual conference]